ERPGulf/zatca_erpgulf/README.md

 We welcome contributions!
 To contribute:
 	1. Fork this repository.
-	2. Make your changes (improve the font, add glyphs, fix bugs).
+	2. Make your changes (improve the code, add features, fix bugs).
 	3. Submit a Pull Request for review.
 	4. If you find issues, please report them via the Issues section.